CURRENT EXHIBITION: FIGHT SONG by Steve Parker | FEB 13 - APR 18

 SPACES commissions artists from around the world—at all stages of their careers and in all media—to make new work that is responsive to timely issues.
 We use these projects as a jumping off point to create educational initiatives that help develop a more informed citizenry.
 We also distribute grants to artists outside of our residency and exhibition programs.

 Process matters.
-We value the act of making art as much as the outcome.
-Time, space, critique, and reflection are foundational to meaningful artistic growth.
+We value the full artistic process—time, space, critique, and reflection—as foundational to meaningful work and sustained artistic growth.

 Art has purpose.
-We support artists in creating work that responds to timely issues and contributes to a more informed and engaged public.
+We support work that engages timely issues and contributes to a more informed, thoughtful, and engaged public.

 The First Permanent Home